 Since everyone can use the medium of their choice, we do not provide the art material.
-However, we provide easels for everyone, odorless solvents, and a cobalt dryer for oil painters.
+But we do provide easels for everyone, odorless solvents, and a cobalt dryer for oil painters.
 However, for an extra cost, we can take care of the basic art material list.
-In this case, you would only need to bring a canvas pad.
+In this case, you would only need to bring a canvas pad and a paper palette.

 Traveling to Florence for my painting workshop > Amerigo Vespucci Airport > Code FLO .

 - You fly to Florence; the airport is very small, the reason we love it.

 - You will mostly arrive from Paris, Frankfurt, Rome or London.

 - From there you take a shuttle bus or a taxi to Santa Maria Novella (SMN) train station, here on the left.

 - Then you take a train that will stop at Arezzo a city halfway between Florence and Rome.
 “Binario” means “platform” in Italian.

 - The train ride from Florence to Arezzo is around one-hour plus.